Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Conclusion

 \section{Conclusion}

 We demonstrated how the Power decoding technique for Reed--Solomon codes can be augmented with a new parameter---the multiplicity---to attain the Johnson decoding radius \cite{johnson_new_1962}.
-The resulting decoder is, as the original Power decoding algorithm of Schmidt, Sidorenko and Bossert \cite{schmidt_syndrome_2010}, a partial decoder which fails for a few received words within its decoding radius.
-We showed how one can efficiently solve the resulting key equations using lattice basis reduction techniques to obtain a complexity close to the fastest realisation of the Guruswami--Sudan or Wu list decoding algorithms \cite{wu_new_2008}, namely $\Oapp(\ell^\MatExp s n)$.
+The resulting decoder is, as the original Power decoding algorithm of Schmidt, Sidorenko and Bossert \cite{schmidt_syndrome_2010}, a partial decoder which fails for a few error patterns within its decoding radius.
+We showed how one can efficiently solve the resulting key equations using existing algorithms for simultaneous Hermite \Pade approximation problems.

 The proposed decoder has applications as a simpler alternative to the Guruswami--Sudan algorithm---especially for hardware implementations---due to its simple one-step shift-register type structure.
 In particular, for medium rate codes, Power decoding with a low multiplicity of 2 or 3 would not be much more complicated to implement than half-the-minimum distance decoding while still offering a significant improvement in decoding performance.
 For such parameters, the root-finding step of the Guruswami--Sudan algorithm would have a significant circuit area and latency.